 Gioffredo Rinaldi also employed Marchetti as well as, during the 1880s, the young Carlo Giuseppe Oddone.
 However, Rinaldi’s successor was Romano Marengo (1866–1926), known as Marengo Rinaldi, who assumed control of the shop in 1886 and continued it until his own death in 1926.
 Like Gioffredo Rinaldi, Marengo Rinaldi worked primarily as a dealer, making a small number of instruments for his own account.
 These included an interesting quartet, submitted to the Paris Exposition of 1900, where it received a gold medal.

 One cannot leave the Rinaldis without mentioning their contribution to our understanding of the Turin violin makers.
 Gioffredo Rinaldi published the first biography of Pressenda at the time of his entry into the Vienna Exposition of 1873.
 Marengo Rinaldi extended this effort to further promote Pressenda’s (and his own) role in the history of violin making.
 His 1904 book Tre Figlie della Langhe gave accounts of both Pressenda’s and Rocca’s lives; in Rocca’s case it was the first time his life had been set down in print.
 All of our understanding of these makers began with these two publications.

 Philip J. Kass is an expert on classical violin making and has contributed extensively to the Journal of the Violin Society of America, The Strad magazine and the New Grove Dictionary of Music.
-The final part of his survey of the Turin school will appear in a future Carteggio feature.
+In the final part of his Turin survey he looks at the city’s 20th-century makers, including Oddone and Fagnola.